204 Ash Street Fernandina Beach, FL 32034

 The town has several parks and public areas:

-Parks with beach access: located within walking distance of the Atlantic Ocean: Main Beach Park; North Beach Park; Seaside Park
+Parks with beach access are located within walking distance of the Atlantic Ocean: Main Beach Park; North Beach Park; Seaside Park

 Neighborhood parks: all of these parks have playgrounds and shaded areas: Atlantic Park; Central Park; Egans Creek Park; MLK, Jr. Park; Pirate Playground; Sunrise Park